Maru-zhang/SwiftyEventBus/README.md

 }
 ```

-You can register in anywhere, it will always observe until the `EventSubscription` object been released.

 #### Post

+Finally, you just need to post any type that implement `EventPresentable`.

 ```
 EventBus.default.post("Foo")
 ```

-Finally, you just need to post any type that implement `EventPresentable`.

 ## Example